Some links in this post may be affiliate links

 Ivy Geranium (Pelargonium peltatum) can be propagated at the beginning of the growing season (spring) from stem cuttings.

-Take a 4-5 soft stem cuttings from a healthy Ivy Geranium.
+Take a 4-5 inches soft stem cuttings from a healthy Ivy Geranium.
 Strip off the lower leaves and dip the lower cut end in rooting powder to hasten rooting.

 Insert the lower cut end in moist, free-draining rooting mix while taking care not to brush off the rooting powder and firm the soil around the base of the cutting.